 People sell their stakes in investments for a number of reasons.

 Some do it because they have a fear of losing money.

 Others do it because they want to harvest tax losses.

 Some people panic and take every piece of news, hearsay, or “financial advice” at face value rather than taking the time to dig a little deeper in order to find their own guidance.

 The thing that many people do not do is follow the same reasoning when selling stocks as they did when they made the initial purchase.

-Too many people let their feelings and emotions affect their investment decisions, which is one place that rational, level-headed decision-making is vital.
+Too many people let their feelings and emotions affect their investment decisions, which is one place where rational, level-headed decision-making is vital.

 First I have one simple question to ask.